 Wisdom teeth are molars found in the very back of your mouth.
 They usually appear in the late teens or early twenties but may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.
 The most common type of impacted wisdom tooth is “mesial,” which means the tooth is angled forward toward the front of your mouth.

-When a wisdom tooth is impacted, it will need to be removed by an oral surgeon.
+When a wisdom tooth is impacted, it will need to be removed by an oral surgeon from Union City Oral Surgery Group.
 If it is not removed, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.

 Each patient’s situation is unique.
 Dr. Herbst will usually take a panoramic X-ray to determine whether your tooth will need to be removed.
 If she recommends the removal of your wisdom teeth, it is best to have them removed sooner rather than later.

-Since the impacted tooth may still be under the gums and embedded in your jaw bone, the doctor might have to remove a portion of the covering bone to extract the tooth.
-To minimize the amount of bone removed with the tooth, your wisdom tooth may be “sectioned” (cut into pieces) so each piece can be removed through a small opening in the bone.
+Since the impacted tooth may still be under the gums and embedded in your jawbone, the doctor might have to remove a portion of the covering bone to extract the tooth.
+To minimize the amount of bone removed from the tooth, your wisdom tooth may be “sectioned” (cut into pieces) so each piece can be removed through a small opening in the bone.